-- 6.4 The National Planning Policy Framework (NPPF) was published on the 27th March 2012 and sets out the Government's planning policies for England and how these are expected to be applied, and is a material consideration in planning decisions.
-The document places an emphasis on the promotion of sustainable growth whilst also protecting the environment. - 6.5 The guidance sets out a number of core land-use planning principles in paragraph 17, which underpin both plan-making and decision-taking.
+- 6.14 The National Planning Policy Framework (NPPF) was published on the 27th March 2012 and sets out the Government's planning policies for England and how these are expected to be applied, and is a material consideration in planning decisions.
+The document places an emphasis on the promotion of sustainable growth whilst also protecting the environment. - 6.15 The guidance sets out a number of core land-use planning principles in paragraph 17, which underpin both plan-making and decision-taking.
 The core principles embrace good design and protect character, stating that planning should; "always seek to secure high quality design and good standard of amenity for all existing and future occupants of land and buildings;" and "take account of the different roles and character of different areas, promoting the vitality of our main urban areas, protecting the Green Belts around them, recognising the intrinsic character and beauty of the countryside and supporting thriving rural communities within it".
-The requirement for good design is further emphasised in paragraph 64 stating that "permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions."

-- 6.6 The land on which the building would be sited would be approximately 0.5 metres higher than the level of the adjoining road.
-The view when approaching from Moorhouse would be of the rear elevation of the building, an expanse of 9 metres, although this would be partially screened by the hedgerow to the adjoining field, the roof would clearly still be visible.
+The requirement for good design is further emphasised in paragraph 64 stating that "permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions." - 6.16 The view when approaching from Moorhouse would be of the rear elevation of the building, an expanse of 9 metres, although this would be partially screened by the hedgerow to the adjoining field, the roof would clearly still be visible.
 When approaching from the opposite direction, due to the low stone wall to the front of the property, would expose the site and enhance the prominence of the building.
-Due to the scale and siting of the building and the elevated nature of the land, the development would not be well related to the existing property and would adversely affect the character and appearance of the area. - 6.7 To assist the applicant in achieving the objective of building a garage, Officers advised that the curtilage of the property could be extended to the rear in accordance with the extant consent and the proposed garage resited.
+Due to the scale and siting of the building, the development would not be well related to the existing property and would adversely affect the character and appearance of the area. - 6.17 To assist the applicant in achieving the objective of building a garage, Officers advised that the curtilage of the property could be extended to the rear in accordance with the extant consent and the proposed garage resited.
 Subject to a slight reduction in height, the building may then be exempt from planning permission.
-In response, a short reply was received verbally from the agent to the effect that this would affect the visibility to the adjacent farm buildings thereby affecting the security of the farm. - 6.8 Although security can be a material consideration, in this instance the garage would not inhibit direct views over the junction of the farm access with the County highway and with visibility over the entrance to the property and much of the farm access unaffected.
-Anyone passing would not be able to do so unnoticed. - 6.9 In addition, there are a 2 other entrances to the farm which are not visible from the property and the applicant's are unable to monitor most of the farm buildings which are, themselves, screened by other farm buildings.
+In response, a short reply was received verbally from the agent to the effect that this would affect the visibility to the adjacent farm buildings thereby affecting the security of the farm. - 6.18 Although security can be a material consideration, in this instance the garage would not inhibit direct views over the junction of the farm access with the County highway and with visibility over the entrance to the property and much

+- of the farm access unaffected.
+Anyone passing would not be able to do so unnoticed. - 6.19 In addition, there are a 2 other entrances to the farm which are not visible from the property and the applicants are unable to monitor most of the farm buildings which are, themselves, screened by other farm buildings.

 Therefore, limited weight is attached to this argument which is outweighed by the adverse visual impact that would result on the character of the area.